ydb-platform/ydb/ydb/docs/en/core/reference/ydb-sdk/recipes/auth/_includes/anonymous.md

 {% include [work in progress message](../../_includes/addition.md) %}

-Below are examples of the code for anonymous authentication in different {{ ydb-short-name }} SDKs.
+Below are examples of the code for anonymous authentication in different {{ ydb-short-name }} SDKs

 {% list tabs %}